Amnaikram/ViT-CAMNet-Model-/README.md

 ## Highlighting Potential Parts of Image

-## Dataset  (Refer Multi Level Classification of DR.txt)
+## Dataset (Link of Dataset is given below)

 The next dataset is used named ([APTOS2019 )] (https://www.kaggle.com/datasets/mariaherrerot/aptos2019).

+## Random Oversampling (Refer Data Preprocessing Aptos2019 Dataset.txt file)

-random oversampling to equal the number of images present in different classes.
+Random oversampling to equal the number of images present in different classes.

 ## Results